apify/actor-whitepaper/README.md

 - The system emits the `exit` event, which can be listened to and used by various components of the actor to perform a cleanup, persist state, etc.
-  Note that the caller of exit can specify how long should the system wait for all `exit` event handlers to complete before closing the process.
+  Note that the caller of exit can specify how long should the system wait for all `exit` event handlers to complete before closing the process, using the `timeoutSecs` option.
   For details, see [System Events](#system-events).

 #### Node.js